 This case is significant, says Professor Burt Neuborne, Norman Dorsen Professor of Civil Liberties, in that it is “part of an energized effort by religious communities to reassert the ability to engage in prayer in public settings.”
 Neuborne notes that Masterpiece Cakeshop, a case before the Supreme Court this term, considers a similar situation in which an individual’s right to freedom of expression and religion conflicts with a group’s civil liberties.

-In August, the Ninth Circuit ruled in favor of Bremerton School District, affirming the district court’s decision to refuse to reinstate Kennedy in his position, holding that the coach was speaking as a public employee when he knelt and prayed on the field.
+In August 2017, the Ninth Circuit ruled in favor of Bremerton School District, affirming the district court’s decision to refuse to reinstate Kennedy in his position, holding that the coach was speaking as a public employee when he knelt and prayed on the field.
 In doing so, they found, he was taking advantage of his position to “press his particular views upon the impressionable and captive minds before him.”
-Kennedy has filed a petition for rehearing en banc, asking that the case be reheard before all of the court’s judges to reconsider the decision of the three-judge panel.
+(In June 2018 Kennedy petitioned the US Supreme Court for a writ of certiorari.)

 Nowicki notes that he drew upon his experience as a Furman Scholar in his work in the case.
 A 2014 graduate, Burwell v.
 Hobby Lobby was before the Supreme Court in his final year at the law school, and he recalls debating the case with his fellow Furman Scholars.
 “There’s a give and take in the area of expression, in terms of when and where it is appropriate for everybody to be able to express themselves in the pluralistic society that we are supposed to be committed to in the United States,” he says.
 “At what point do we allow for a concern about lack of offensiveness to override our ability to foster a pluralistic society?
 In the Furman program, we held discussions all the time about these kind of issues, thinking through the counterfactuals and the implications of every decision.”